 1936 was the year Haskin attended Summer School to make up a math class he had failed during the regular school year.
 Haskin hated getting up for Summer School five days a week.
 Worse, he had to walk further to attend the Summer School, which was being held at the Thomas M. Balliet Elementary School on Seymour Avenue, rather than at the much closer to Hood Street Hiram L. Dorman School, where he attended during the regular school year.

 On the last day of Summer School, a troop of chatty youngsters, lunch bags in hand and led by Mrs. Berry and Miss Waters, marched two by two down the woodland way across from Balliet into Snake Woods.
 When they reached a clearing near the small brook that ran through the woods, Mrs. Berry announced that here was where they would eat their picnic lunch.
-She warned the children to stay within this clear area and not venture any deeper into the woods itself, lest anyone get lost.
-No one wanted anything to happen that might cause the Principal Miss Ramsdell to forbid any future picnic plans.
+She warned the children to stay within this clear area and not venture any deeper into the woods itself, lest someone get lost.
+No one wanted anything to happen that might cause the Principal Miss Ramsdell to regret approving their picnic plans.

 Soon the trail had narrowed into a mere footpath, and Haskin became more apprehensive.
 The woods had become unfamiliar, and his classmates could no longer be heard.
 Haskin found himself struggling to avoid admitting to himself that he was lost.
 Apprehension was evolving toward panic as he turned to go back to the group, but he couldn't find the path.
 A dark maze of green shadows gave the woods an increasingly forbidding and unfamiliar appearance.
-Suddenly Haskin felt himself in a place where very dark forces might dwell.
+Suddenly Haskin felt himself in a place where he couldn't help but feel that very dark forces might dwell.

 That was when he saw, standing just a short distance away, the shadowy figure of a man with a long beard.
 Silently, the figure motioned for Haskin to come to him.
-Haskin obeyed.
-When the man took his hand, Haskin realized he had never felt anything so cold in his life.
-It was even colder than his great-grandfather had been that time when his mother had made him touch his relative's hand as he lay in his coffin.
+Haskin found it impossible to disobey.
+When the huge man took his hand, Haskin realized that he had never felt skin so cold in his life.
+It was even colder than his great-grandfather had been the time when his mother had made him touch his relative's hand as he lay in his coffin.
 After a short walk with his ghostly companion, Haskin suddenly recognized where he was as he heard the voices of his classmates calling his name.

 No comments: